Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 when we want to move files to a new directory, we use the **mv** command from the source to the destination.
 The mv command can also be used to rename files from the old to new name.
 ## mv

+When removing directories, we use the **rmdir** command but for files we use the **rm** command.
+However this may be a dangerous move a you may delete files you may never recover.
+You can however add -i after the command line to make it safer for use.
+This will give you an option of weather you truly want to discard the file.
+## rm